apache/age-website/docs/clauses/match.md

-### Match on edge type
+### Match on edge label

-When you know the edge type you want to match on, you can specify it by using a colon together with the edge type.
+When you know the edge label you want to match on, you can specify it by using a colon together with the edge label.

 Query